eugenesvk/NeoVintageous/README.md

     + :sparkles: allow user to set values of various indicators:
       + for `ls` command, e.g., replace `+` modified file mark with `🖉` similar to how a modified tab is marked
       + for `registers` command, e.g., replace `l` for linewise with `━`
+    + :sparkles: add a `MoveHalfScreenHorizontally` command to move to the visual line's middle (helful with wrapped lines)
+    + enabled a bunch of command to work in Insert mode (this limitation should be part of keybindings, not command functions)

 ## About NeoVintageous